Warsaw, Poland – International human rights watchdog Amnesty International slammed Poland over its attempts to interfere in the judicial system.

 Amnesty International: Judicial reforms “threaten rule of law”

-In a report released last week, Amnesty International accused the Polish government of “witch-hunt” tactics and “years of intimidation and online harassment” against judges.
+In a report released last week, Amnesty International accused the right-wing government of “witch-hunt” tactics and “years of intimidation and online harassment” against judges in Poland.

 The NGO also criticized Poland’s controversial judicial reforms and attempt to “politicize judicial appointments”, including the measures to lower the retirement age of Supreme Court judges – on which the ruling party eventually backtracked under international pressure – and “giving the Minister of Justice exclusive power to dismiss and appoint Presidents and vice-Presidents of courts”.

 But as the report points out, the policies and legislative reforms the government tried to push through are only the tip of the iceberg.

 Many judges have also been subject to smear campaigns and online harassment, including on social media, according to the documented Amnesty report.

 According to Barbora Černušáková from Amnesty International, “Polish authorities have conducted a witch-hunt, working behind the scenes to intimidate and smear the Polish judges and prosecutors who have courageously protested against the political hijacking of the judiciary.
 This harassment has to stop immediately”.